Ent: Other sources

+The Ent Treebeard has been thought to be a version of the Green Man, seen here on a medieval misericord in Ludlow.

 Wish-fulfilment and environmentalism

 Commentators have observed that having the Ents march to war against the tree-destroyers represented a wish-fulfilment on Tolkien's part, concerned as he was with the increasing damage to the English countryside in the 20th century.
 In their book Ents, Elves, and Eriador: The Environmental Vision of J.R.R.
 Tolkien, Matthew T. Dickerson and Jonathan Evans see Treebeard as vocalizing a vital part of Tolkien's environmental ethic, the need to preserve and look after every kind of wild place, especially forests.

 Corey Olsen however criticises Dickerson and Evans's use of the Ents as "mere symbols".

 Mythic value: song of the Ents and the Entwives

 C. S. Lewis described Tolkien's tale of the Ents as a myth, "a story which has a value in itself".
 Ruth Noel likened the Ents to Germanic legends of "huge, wild, hairy woodsprites".